 The very first thing you should do is start organizing what you own into four different piles.
 Sell, Donate, Storage, and take to Australia.

 I took stock of everything I owned and tried to sell as much as I could on Craigslist.org.
-This included my bed frame, large kitchen appliances, cleaning supplies and clothes!
+Including my bed frame, large kitchen appliances, cleaning supplies and clothes!
 Now you can also use OfferUp or LetGo!

 The money I made from selling my things went into my “I’m moving to Australia Fund!”

-Doing this will weed out wants versus absolute needs.
-Keep in mind, they do have grocery and department stores.
-If you need anything while there, you can buy it.
+Pre-packing will weed out wants versus absolute needs.
+Keep in mind; they do have grocery and department stores.
+If you forgot something, buy it when you get there.
 It might or might not be more expensive, but it's better than carrying all that extra weight!

-I unfortunately made the mistake of bringing a year's supply of feminine products.
-Totally unnecessary!
+I, unfortunately, made the mistake of bringing a year's supply of feminine products.
+Unnecessary!